Digital skills checker

 2. The Checker uses their answers to show how confident they are in doing everyday tasks online and highlight next steps for their learning journey on screen.
 It can also be emailed to them.

-3. The results will be available in my.Good things portal under your organisation log-in.
+3. The results will be available in my.Good things website under your organisation’s login.
 Organisations use this information to tailor their support to meet the person’s needs

 4. The person receives digital skills support from their mentor

-6. The results will be available in my.Good things portal under your organisation log-in.
+6. The results are available in my.Good things website under your organisation’s login.
 Organisations use these results to adapt their support to meet their community’s needs.

-Logging in to my.goodthingsaustralia.org website and select ‘manage grants’ and then ‘Manage learners’.
+Log in to my.goodthingsaustralia.org website and select ‘Manage grants’ and then ‘Manage learners’.

 Every program has its own Digital Skills Checker.
 Select the program you want to see the results and select ‘view surveys’.